 Oppressive laws may have been repealed and progressive laws may be in place, but society will always be slow to catch up.
 For example, I know a gay couple from Teruel, who got married without any problems, but they daren’t put their names on their letterbox for fear of what their neighbours would say or do.

 We then got chatting about Spain’s first LGBTQIA+ retirement home, which opened recently.

 It’s hard enough coming out the closet, but when you go into an old-people’s home in Spain, you have to go back in!
 They’re like churches – the worst of all hells!
 They’re deeply connected to religion and are very disapproving of our community.
 I wish I could say there were more LGBTQIA+ retirement homes being built, but it’s not the case.

 THE FIGHT IS FAR FROM OVER

 It’s clear that Spain has made monumental progress in LGBTQIA+ rights since the death of Franco.
 Madrid – one of the most LGBTQIA+ friendly cities in the world – has a lot of be proud of, but the fight is never over.
 The freedom of expression that we have today shouldn’t be taken for granted, because the path backwards does exist.

 Take to the streets, campaign and vote.
 Don’t let hate crimes go unreported.
 Be yourself if you have the freedom to be because not everybody does.
 Be loud and be proud on behalf of those who don’t have a voice, and one day they might have the freedom to be loud and be proud too.

 - As well as reporting LGBTQIA+ hate crimes to police, contact COGAM, who will offer additional support.

-- Thank you to Boti and Ramón for sitting down with me over a coffee and talking to me about some of the darkest and brightest moments of their lives.
+- Thanks to Boti and Ramón for sitting down with me over a coffee and talking to me about some of the darkest and brightest moments of their lives.